jeremytammik/tbc/a/2002_dll_hell_gbxml.md

 ### Various Export, gbXML and Python Tips

-Looking at several useful discussions on Python, handling DLLs, and various aspects of exporting to gbXML, FBX and MogoDB today:
+Looking at several useful discussions on Python, handling DLLs, and various aspects of exporting to gbXML, FBX and MongoDB today:

 - [DLL paradise in Python](#2)
 - [Multiple gbXML export](#3)